KhalifaSat Earth Observation Satellite Mission

 Mass storage SSR (Solid State Recorder)

 TT&C (Telemetry Tracking and Command) in S-band, uplink and downlink data rate of 32 kbit/s

 Mission design life

-KhalifaSat is an agile spacecraft with a body-pointing capability of up to ±45º roll tilt, ±30º pitch tilt, like its predecessors DubaiSat-1 and DubaiSat-2.
+KhalifaSat is an agile spacecraft with a body-pointing capability of up to ±45º roll tilt, and ±30º pitch tilt, like its predecessors DubaiSat-1 and DubaiSat-2.

 Development status of KhalifaSat:

-• March 2017: The KhalifaSat flight model manufacturing and testing is expected to be completed in Q4 2017.
+• March 2017: The KhalifaSat flight model manufacturing and testing are expected to be completed in Q4 2017.
 Thereafter, the spacecraft will be transported to Japan for launch aboard the Mitsubishi Heavy Industries rocket H-IIA.
 9)

-• April 2015: Second CDR (Critical design Review).
+• April 2015: Second CDR (Critical Design Review).

 • January – March 2015: Satellite EM integration.
 This time period was focused on integrating the individual expansion modules of KhalifaSat into one structure.
 This was the final EM model for testing prior to launch (Ref.
 4).